Retrieve historical imagery

 The Landsat program did not capture an image for your study area during the 1980s.
 In your presentation, this decade will appear blank.
 Fortunately, there are good-quality images in the next three decades.

-- Repeat steps 10 through 13 to view the imagery for the 1990s and 2000s and the most recent high-quality images.
+- Repeat the process of configuring the time settings to view the imagery for the 1990s and 2000s and the most recent high-quality images.
 When you find an image for each time period, remember to click within the study area and record the date in your table.
 Use the following time settings for each decade:

 - Start time: 1/1/1990 12:00 AM